 Every entrepreneur has at least heard of the Lean Startup.
-It’s a methodology developed and popularized by Eric Ries starting in 2008.
+Eric Ries developed and popularized this methodology starting in 2008.
 Since then, the Lean Startup has assisted countless businesses to get off the ground since it reduces market risk and avoids the need to take out large amounts of money.

 While initially developed with tech startups in mind, the Lean Startup methodology has been used by entrepreneurs in industries across the board of all and any type of business because the system can effectively help a company launch and grow – especially through these four ways.

 A lot of entrepreneurs are hesitant and fearful about sharing their ideas with others.
 While I understand that there are concerns, such as someone else stealing your idea, the fact is that you have to get your idea out there as soon as possible.
-Before you invest too much time and money in your startup, you need to ask questions like, “Can this product or business actually be built?” and “Can we build a sustainable business around these products and services?”
+“Can I build this product or business ?” is what you need to ask before you heavily invest.

 Even after you get started, keep gathering feedback from your target audience to find out what customers like and dislike.
 Even Sam Walton used to stand in the parking lot of certain Wal-Marts so that he could be in a position to ask his customers all kinds of questions in order to improve their experience in his stores.
 Today, you can send out surveys, test landing pages, or even launch a Kickstarter campaign to validate an idea.

-If you’re read the Lean Startup, then you should be familiar with the build-measure-learn feedback loop.
+Lean startup talks about build-measure-learn feedback loop.
 This core component includes, “figuring out the problem that needs to be solved and then developing a minimum viable product (MVP) to begin the process of learning as quickly as possible.”
 Once you have established an MVP, you can begin to measure, learn, and set actionable metrics “that can demonstrate cause and effect question.”

 “I found the ‘minimum viable product’ strategy to be the most helpful.
 Before ordering a product, we set up the web page to see if people were even interested in something like this,” says Peter Sanchez, Founder of Elf Boxes.